PON1 gene and Antioxidant Needs

 As the name goes, these substances and compounds inhibit oxidation in the body.

-Antioxidants are natural compounds that help neutralize free radicals in our body.
+Antioxidants are natural compounds that help neutralize free radicals in our bodies.

-Free radicals are substances whose levels, if elevated can be harmful to the body.
+Free radicals are substances whose elevated levels can be harmful to the body.

-The elevated levels are known to be associated with diseases like cancer, heart disease, diabetes, and even aging.
+The elevated levels have an association with diseases like cancer, heart disease, diabetes, and aging.